1. Purpose/Abstract

 Award Letters are issued to successful applicants who are then registered on the University’s preferred list of suppliers for subcontracting delivery.

-The tendering process involves a number of University teams from Finance to Curriculum, through to Quality and Contracts.
-Each team is required to identify concerns or missing information at various phases as appropriate.
+The tendering process involves stakeholders from across the University functions, each responsible for identifying concerns or missing information at various phases as appropriate.

-In line with ESFA policies all organizations considered for subcontracted provision must register on the UK Register of Learning Providers (holding a valid UKPRN); and be listed on the Register of Training Organizations.
-The University reserves the right to refuse a contract to any training provider that poses a considered risk to quality, performance, or reputation to the university or is considered to be a high risk.
+In line with DfE policies, all organisations considered for subcontracted provision must register on the UK Register of Learning Providers (holding a valid UKPRN); and be listed on the Register of Training Organisations (where required).
+The University reserves the right to refuse a contract to any training provider that poses a considered risk to quality, performance, or reputation to the university or is considered to be a high risk by the DfE.

-All subcontractors wishing to deliver apprenticeships through the University of Derby’s funding contract must be approved and registered as a main or supporting provider on the Register of Apprenticeship Training Providers (RoATP).
+All subcontractors wishing to deliver apprenticeships through the University of Derby’s funding contract must be approved and registered as a main or supporting provider on the Apprenticeship Provider and Assessment Register (APAR).

 Before a contract is signed, quality visits and further negotiations are carried out to ensure that potential subcontractors can provide quality IAG, delivery and support to students.

-Furthermore, all subcontractors are considered and must be approved by the University’s Further Education Governance Committee, who will review the reports of the Apprenticeship Hub, to determine the quality and risk associated with each Subcontractor.
+Furthermore, all subcontractors are considered and must be approved by the University’s Further Education Governance Committee, who will review annual approvals report, to determine the quality and risk associated with each Subcontractor.
 Approval is evidenced in FEGC Minutes.

-During the contracting year, as required by the ESFA, the College will complete the Subcontractor Declaration Form and at the end of the year publish data on the actual level of funding paid and retained for each sub-contractor.
+During the contracting year, as required by the DfE, the College will complete the Subcontractor Declaration Form and, at the end of the year, publish data on the actual level of funding paid and retained for each subcontractor.

 3.3.
 Improving Quality of Teaching and Learning